Tartan Design Centre

 You can add extra shelving in your closets.

 You will have to select countertops in three areas of your new home.
 The kitchen, bathrooms & laundry room (if applicable).
 In most areas laminate is included but there are several lines with different price points.
 In the kitchen, the countertop that is included in your home depends on the home you purchased.
-If granite is included in your kitchen you can select from the Granite 4 pack line.
-There are two other granite lines, the 6 pack and the 12 pack.
+If granite is included in your kitchen you can select from the Granite A Pack line.
+There are two other granite lines, the B Pack and the C Pack.
 You may also upgrade to Quartz.
 There are two lines of Quartz.
-The 7 pack line is less expensive than the second Quartz line which is simply called Quartz.
+The Quartz – B Pack is less expensive than the second Quartz line which is called Quartz – C Pack.

 Stone countertops come with a choice of 4 standard edge profiles: square, halfmoon, full bullnose, and double bullnose.

 There are several different styles and colours you can choose from inside your home or out.

 You can choose to upgrade your interior or exterior doors or add some privacy glass to a door or window.
 Early occupancy homes do not choose exterior or interior doors.

 There are many options in these categories you can choose from.
 These include adding plugs, capped outlets, wiring, dimmers, central vacuum systems or extra outlets and piping, etc. Not all upgrades are available with Early Occupancy homes.

 Detached homes can upgrade the exterior of their homes with upgraded brick or stone.